 At the recent annual meeting of the Ecological Society of America (ESA), I attended a symposium titled “Ecosystem Services in Decision-Making: Stepping Into Reality”.
 Pioneering ecosystem services experts such as Gretchen Daily of Stanford University, Taylor Ricketts of World Wildlife Fund (WWF), and The Nature Conservancy's Peter Kareiva pointed out that a lot of work remains to be done to turn what are termed "Payments for Ecosystem Services" (PES) programs into viable options for protecting and restoring ecosystems, their resilience to climate change, and the valuable services they provide to society.

 Just how good are the prospects for successful PES programs to benefit ecosystems and people alike?
 Already, we have seen some celebrated uses of PES schemes (see page 10 of this link) to protect ecosystems and human welfare.
-One example is New York City’s use of Catskill Mountain forests to filter its drinking water
+One example is New York City’s use of Catskill Mountain forests to filter its drinking water for a fraction of the price it would have cost them to build a water filtration plant.

 In spite of these early successes, however, as well as the rapidly rising number of studies examining ecosystem services, WWF's Ricketts cautioned that there is still a huge mismatch between the data currently available, and the data that is needed to inform widespread implementation of PES programs.